-Lia Griesser BFA Thesis Spring 2013
+Lia Griesser BFA Intermedia Thesis Spring 2013

 My art practice has been engaged in illuminating underprivileged means of knowing.
 Currently, the most significant example of this can be found in the loss of physical perception during the interaction with a screen.
 I wonder if the illusion presented by the screen might disguise challenging truths of our own culture.
 I believe the control maintained by the solidifying uni-view of an image on a screen create new and exiting spectacles of something very old: the prohibition on transformation.
 Throughout thesis I have been committed to investigating potent sources of wisdom, like body language and material depth perception, that are inactive when engaging in flattened, two-dimensional mediums.
 To help me in my floundering to clarify the inherently un-clarify-able I make splashes with the literary and physical works of Roger Caillois, Mei-mei Berssenbrugge, Terry Tempest Williams, Elias Canetti, Franco “Bifo” Berardi, Elizabeth Grosz, Gilles Deleuze & Félix Guattari, Sylvia Arden Boone, Eugene Thacker, Gertrude Stein, Beatrice Wood, Ken Price, and various lectures given at the Cyclonopedia Symosium: Leper Creativity.